protosome/convergent_overlaps_aa_change/README.md

 ## Project Overview
 This project, **Designing Convergent Overlapping Genes**, is focused on analyzing overlapping amino acid sequences and predicting DNA back-translation.
 The core functionality involves training and using transformer encoder-based models to predict overlapping DNA sequences that encode two given amino acid sequences.
-The multi-objective optimization process integrates secondary structure predictions using S4PRED, long-range contacts via ESM-2 contact maps, alignment scores, and substitution scores.
+The multi-objective optimization process integrates secondary structure predictions using S4PRED, long-range contacts using ESM-2 contact maps, alignment scores, and substitution scores.

 ## Getting Started
 Follow these steps to get started with this project in Google Colab, which is currently the fastest way to get started.
 It can be run locally with a supported GPU, however currently this will require updates to file paths in the notebook as appropriate.